 A smoker temperature of 225 degrees Fahrenheit is perfect for this rib recipe, but up to 240 is fine.
-For my taste, you just can't beat a combination of oak and hickory for smoking babybacks, but any wood that you're comfy with will be just fine.
+For my taste, you just can't beat a combination of oak and hickory for smoking babybacks, but any wood that you like with will be just fine.

-This baby back ribs recipe smokes membrane side down for three to four hours.
-Baste once with a peanut oil,balsamic vinegar mixture about an hour before they're done.
+This baby back ribs recipe smokes bone side down for three to four hours.
+Baste once with a peanut oil-balsamic vinegar mixture about an hour before they're done.
 Try the pinch test for doneness.
 Give the meat between two bones a squeeze with your thumb and forefinger.
 If it gives easily, it's time to chow down.

 Enjoy this baby back ribs recipe with a side of smoky baked beans, some grilled veggies, and plenty of cold, sweet, ice tea.
 You'll be full, happy, and ready for a nap after this is all over...